To homepage

 When a father passes on his X chromosome to an descendant, he gets a daughter.
 All his daughters will receive therefore the same X chromosome from him.
 DNA research based on X-DNA can therefore be used to determine whether two women descend from the same father.

-A mother does not pass on one of her two X chromosomes to a child, but a mix of both X chromosomes.
-Two children of the same mother therefore do not receive an identical X chromosome.
-One way out is that two children of the same mother do have the same mtDNA.
+A mother does not pass on one of her two X sex chromosomes to a child, but a mix of both X chromosomes(due to the phenomenon of recombination discussed above.
+Two children of the same mother therefore do not receive an identical X chromosome (unless they are identical twins).
+A way out of this is that two children of the same mother have the same mtDNA.